Intelsat 708: Background

 After the 1986 Space Shuttle Challenger disaster, the US Government decided that commercial satellite payloads would not be launched on Space Shuttles, forcing satellite producers to use expendable rocket systems instead.
 At that time, China also began its entry into the international space market.

 In 1992 and 1993, Space Systems/Loral received licenses from the United States Department of State to launch Intelsat satellites on Chinese rockets.
 At that time, satellite components were still under International Traffic in Arms Regulations (ITAR); they would be transferred in stages to the U.S. Department of Commerce between 1992 and 1996.
 The Intelsat 708 satellite was to be launched into geostationary orbit aboard a Long March 3B launch vehicle.
 It was also the maiden flight of the vehicle.

-On 21 December 1992, the Optus-B2 satellite was launched into orbit aboard a Long March 2E rocket from the Xichang Satellite Launch Center.
+On 21 December 1992, the Optus-B2 satellite was launched into orbit aboard a Long March 2E rocket from the Xichang Satellite Launch Center (XSLC).
 45 seconds after liftoff, the rocket's fairing with the payload inside had collapsed, damaging the satellite.
 However, the damaged satellite debris was still transported into orbit, and tracking stations managed to receive signals from the spacecraft after several days.

-On 26 January 1995, the Apstar 2 satellite was launched from the Xichang Satellite Launch Center onboard a Long March 2E launch vehicle.
+On 26 January 1995, the Apstar 2 satellite was launched from the XSLC on board a Long March 2E launch vehicle.
 After flying for 51 seconds, the vehicle suddenly erupted into flames and exploded, the debris falling on nearby villages.
 Chinese officials stated that as the result of the failure, 6 villagers died and 23 were injured.
 It was later found that the cause of the failure was the payload fairing collapsing mid-flight due to structural deficiency.
 Chinese officials, however, blamed the satellite for the failure.
-After the incident, Intelsat and SSL officials forbid employees from observing launches from the roof of the hotel building, a decision that may have saved a lot of lives in the future.
+After the incident, Intelsat and SSL officials forbade employees from observing launches from the roof of the hotel building, a decision that may have prevented further fatalities.

-The Mayelin village was created in the 1950s.
+Mayelin village was created in the 1950s.
 The village bordered the launch center's main gate.
 In 1980 it was abolished for unknown reasons, however the village was later reestablished.
 At the moment of the Intelsat 708 launch, approximately 1000 or fewer people may have lived in the village.
 Mayelin village was mostly populated by the Yi people and local farmers.
-The village was located between the launch centers main gate and the nearby town of Mayelin (commonly mistaken with the village).
-Villages close to XSLC were being evacuated since the 1980s, according to the Chinese government.
+The village was located between the launch center's main gate and the nearby town of Mayelin (commonly mistaken with the village).
+Villages close to XSLC had been evacuated since the early 1980s according to the Chinese government.